-Menopause is definitively a change in life like becoming a woman when we were teenager.
-Back then however, we welcomed the body changes, enjoyed being moody and sucking our parents chain.
+Menopause is definitively a change in life, but unlike becoming a woman when we were teenager.
+Back then, we welcomed the body changes, enjoyed being moody and sucking our parents’ chain.
 When menopause hits we are adults and most of us are in the work force.
 Being moody is unprofessional.
 We have to look our best for advancement in our careers.
 There is a reason for the saying Dress for Success.
 Looking great is even more important in midlife.

 In our late 40s and early 50s, we are confident women and (hopefully) happy who we have become.
 Then with a sudden and unexpected – we feel still too young for it – menopause hits.
 We have to accept and deal with the changes and work on not loosing our self-confidence, especially that related to our femininity and about our age.

 When I turned 52, hot flashes started.
 Of course, they never come when I would appreciate them (i.e. when I feel cold).
 My body has changed.
 I went from a size 34B bra to a 34A and meanwhile 34AA and less.
 Do I have to mention that this size isn’t even available in Fairbanks?
 My solution?
 Buying new bras in bundles when I am out of town, and not minding that it may look like guerrilla shopping to the sales person.